-- 4.46.
+- 4.48.
+Information on Student Wellbeing and Mental health are made available to students on Moodle and Student Handbook. - 4.49.
 Regular workshops are conducted by the Institute to raise awareness of the importance of maintaining health and wellbeing throughout student life.
-Workshop topics include:

-- Positive lifestyle habits;

-- Importance of physical activity;

-- Recognising signs of physical and mental health issues;

-- Drug education;

-- Sexual health education;

-- 4.47.
-A list of medical centres and their contact details are provided in the Student Handbook.
-The Student Experience staff are available to assist students who require to make a booking for medical appointments.
+Topics include: - Positive lifestyle habits; - Importance of physical activity; - Recognising signs of physical and mental health issues; - Drug education; - Sexual health education; - 4.50.
+A list of external support services including medical centres and their contact details are provided in the Student Handbook (refer to Appendix 1).
+The Student Experience staff are available to assist students who require to make a booking for any external appointments.